janwilmake/uitx/README.md

 uithub so far has been provided as website where you can browse repos.
 I started early with https://npmjz.com but this never took off.

-[Critics](https://x.com/samgoodwin89/status/1916638156776198340) wanted the context exploration as package manager installable library so they can use it without API key in their own projects running the code on their own servers.
+[Critics](https://x.com/samgoodwin89/status/1916638156776198340) wanted the context exploration as CLI/library so they can use it at build-time, not dynamically as a service.
 They have a point!

+uitx will provide a new way of accessing your codes context: as a CLI that brings it into any IDE.